-Figure 4 shows E(B-V) vs. z for the eleven supernovae of this paper.
-Three of the lowest redshift SNe are likely to be significantly reddened: SN 1998as at z=0.36, SN 1998aw at z=0.44, and SN 1998ax at z=0.50.
-That the reddened supernovae fall at the low end of the redshift range is as would be expected for a flux limited survey.
-Several authors (including Leibundgut (2001) and Falco et al. (1999)) suggested that there is evidence that high-redshift supernovae are bluer statistically than the low-redshift counterparts they are compared with, based on the E(B-V) values in Riess et al. (1998).
-These data show no such effect (nor did our P99 SNe).
+Figure 4 shows E(B-V) vs. redshift for the eleven supernovae of this paper.
+Three of the lowest redshift SNe are likely to be significantly reddened: SN 1998as at z = 0.36, SN 1998aw at z = 0.44, and SN 1998ax at z = 0.50.
+This higher incidence of extincted SNe at the lowis consistant with expectations for where redshift end of our sample arises because in a flux-limited survey, extincted supernovae will be preferentially detected at lower redshifts.
+Indeed, the distribution of E(B-V) values versus redshift shown in Figure 4 is consistent with the results of a Monte Carlo simulation similar to that of Hatano, Branch, & Deaton (1998), but including the effects of the survey flux limit.
+Several authors (including Leibundgut (2001) and Falco et al. (1999)) have suggested that there is evidence from the E(B-V) values in Riess et al. (1998) that high-redshift supernovae are bluer statistically than their low-redshift counterparts.
+Our data show no such effect (nor did our P99 SNe).

 The mean host-galaxy color excess calculated for the highest redshift supernovae is critically dependent on the assumed intrinsic U-B color (see § 2.3).
-An offset in U-B will affect the high-redshift supernovae much more than the low-redshift supernovae (whose measurements are primarily of the rest frame B- and V-band lightcurves).
+An offset in this assumed U-B will affect the high-redshift supernovae much more than the low-redshift supernovae (whose measurements are primarily of the rest frame B- and V-band lightcurves).
 The K-corrected, rest-frame B-band magnitudes are also dependent on the assumed supernova colors that went into deriving the K-corrections.
-If the assumed U-B color is too red, that will affect the cross-filter K-correction ap-
+If the assumed U-B color is too red, it will affect the cross-filter K-correction applied to R-band data at $z \gtrsim 0.5$ , thereby changing derived rest frame colors.
+In § 5, we consider the effect of changing the reference U-B color.